Links can significantly impact your search performance — for better or worse.

 Don’t just throw your web page links anywhere you like.
 Instead, take a more strategic approach.

-1).
-Ahrefs: This is one of my favorite backlink analytical tools.
-Ahrefs helps you check backlinks, keywords and brand mentions, so you can pinpoint exactly what your competitors are doing.
+Ubersuggest is my favorite backlink analytical tool.
+It helps you check backlinks and keywords, allowing you to pinpoint exactly what your competitors are doing.

 This is particularly important when you’re conducting a competitor analysis.
 After all, if your competitors’ web pages are ranking higher than yours, there must be something they’re doing that you’re not.